Experify has shut down. Your advocacy program has a new home.

 Under the Hood

 This month we overhauled how we handle background jobs and queueing.
-Not glamorous, but it means notifications go out faster, CSV exports don’t time out on big datasets, and the whole system feels snappier.
-We also tightened up our test suite — because shipping fast means nothing if you’re shipping broken.
+Not glamorous.
+But notifications go out faster, CSV exports finish on big datasets, and the whole system feels snappier.

 What’s Coming

 December is going to be a big one.
-We’re building something that will fundamentally change how you manage your day-to-day in Stoked.
+We’re building something that will reshape how you manage your day-to-day in Stoked.
 I won’t spoil it, but I’ll say this: if you’ve ever wished you could see everything in one place… stay tuned.

 Thanks for reading the first Dispatch.
 If you have feedback, ideas, or better dad jokes, hit me up at stoked-help@stokedhq.com.